-Favorite heat-related quote from our August inferno: “I’m truckin with my brakes on.”
+Favorite heat-related quote from our August inferno: “I’m truckin with my brakes on.”by admin

 I know.
 This may not be not as funny if you didn’t see who said it.
 But I did, so I can’t get that picture out of my head.
 Let me try to re-create it for you.
 (If only I had thought to take a picture!)